Wondering how to navigate your first wedding dress shopping appointment? We've got the lowdown

 I'm worried about the size of my wedding dress.
 Is this an issue?

-Brides can often feel pressure to look a certain way or be a certain size, but Alychia urges you to love the skin you’re in (see, Olay were on to something…)
+Brides can often feel pressure to look a certain way or be a certain size, but we say you should love the skin you’re in (see, Olay were on to something…)

 It’s worth noting that wedding dress sizes often don’t correlate with high-street sizing.
-“But let’s be honest, nobody is going to see the numbers on the label on your dress – it just doesn’t matter,” Alychia points out reassuringly.
+Remember: nobody is going to see the numbers on the label on your dress – they just doesn’t matter.

-“Dress shopping is supposed to be exciting, it shouldn’t be a stress.
-Remember that a gown can be taken in or let out up to two sizes, so you do have some flexibility.
-I’d always advise against ordering a dress that is too small, though, as altering it too much can change the entire look and style of the garment.
-The dress should fit you; you shouldn’t have to try to fit into the dress.”
+However, boutiques will advise against ordering a dress that is too small, as altering it too much can change the entire look and style of the garment.
+The dress should fit you; you shouldn’t have to try to fit into the dress.

 Should I bring along any shoes or accessories?

-If you have already purchased any accessories such as shoes or headpieces, feel free to bring these along “to see the full look”, says Alychia.
-But don’t worry if you’re undecided yet: “There’s no judgement from us – if you want to turn up in odd socks or slippers, feel free!”
+If you have already purchased any accessories such as shoes or headpieces, feel free to bring these along to see the full look, but don’t worry if you’re undecided yet.

-Trying on dresses can be thirsty work, so be sure to stay hydrated and eat something before your appointment, she adds.
-“Most importantly, just have fun!”
+Trying on dresses can be thirsty work, so be sure to stay hydrated and eat something before your appointment.
+There shouldn't be any light-headedness in the fitting room – until that moment when you find the one!

 Looking to find the dress of your dreams?
-Find out about Limitless Bridal and other Scottish boutiques via our exciting new directory...
+Find out about Scottish bridal boutiques via our exciting new directory...